RobinCodes/RobinCodes/README.md

 ### Hi there 👋, My name is Robin
-#### I'm an amatuer coder and like to do basic pentesting and OSINT investigation's when I can ✅
 ![logo](https://i.postimg.cc/5N55SZ8F/logo.jpg)

 Hello I'm Robin and I mainly specialize in basic penetration testing, OSINT and coding (the main language's being: Python, C# .NET)